nithashab2000/cybersecurity-labs/README.md

 - File decoding and multi-step extraction techniques
 - Working with file permissions, symbolic links, and encodings
 - Hexdump reversal and binary file reconstruction
 - Identifying and reading hidden or protected files
+- Used SSH key-based authentication

 ---

 ## In Progress

-- Continuing Bandit Levels 13+ to build deeper understanding of CLI security, scripting, and advanced permission handling
+- Continuing Bandit Levels 14+ to build deeper understanding of CLI security, scripting, and advanced permission handling

 ---